Nilusink/Fridrich/README.md

 All the files in the **moduels** folder are all just modules for the Server to run.<br><br><br>

 ## Fridrich Backend
-The Backend File is actually ment to be imported by another programm (**Fridrich Dashboard**).
+The Backend File is meant to be imported by another programm (**Fridrich Dashboard**).
 It is generally used to communicate with the server, get informations and send votes.
-The File Layout is pretty straight forward:
+The File Layout is straight forward:
 <pre>
 |
 |---♦ data